Simultaneous dense and nondense orbits for toral diffeomorphisms: Constructing the fractal for

 \begin{proof}

 Let the old tube be $T^{-m}(B)$ and the new tube be $T^{-n}(B)$.
-Let $y \in \TT^d$.
+Let $y \in \TT^2$.
 If $y$ is not in the intersection of the two tubes, then the two tubes do not properly overlap at $y$.

 Thus we need only consider when $y$ is in the intersection of the two tubes.
 Assume that the two tubes overlap properly at $y$.
-Let $S_m$ be the slice of the old tube through $y$ and $S_n$, the new tube.
-Since the overlap is proper, $S_n$ contains either $x_m$ or $x_m'$.
+Let $\mS_m$ be the slice of the old tube through $y$ and $\mS_n$ be the slice of the new tube through $y$.
+Since the overlap is proper, $\mS_n$ contains either $x_m$ or $x_m'$, but not both.